20 Secrets of 911 Dispatchers

 Experience has taught dispatchers to be extra-aware of their surroundings at all times.
 “I used to say ‘left’ or ‘right’ but now I say ‘north, south, east, west,’” says Nikki.
 “I pay attention all the time now to where I am and what’s going on around me.”

-The prevalence of cell phones means the number of 9-1-1 calls made from landlines has decreased through the years: according to the FCC, 70 percent of emergency calls now come from wireless phones.
+The prevalence of cell phones means the number of 911 calls made from landlines has decreased through the years: More than 80 percent of emergency calls now come from wireless phones.
 But this poses a challenge for dispatchers, because unlike a landline, cell phones are not attached to a specific address.

 “The absolute number one thing if there’s an emergency, please call from a landline,” says Amanda.
 “If you’re in an apartment building with 35 floors, it will give us an apartment number.
 Your cell phone will only give us an approximate.”